Tax Credits: Claims finishing

 In some cases, claims can continue for a period of time after the change.
 For working tax credit, this is called the ‘four week run-on’.

-When a claim ends mid-year, payments will cease (subject to the four-week run-on) but the claimant will still go through the ‘renewals’ process.
+When a claim ends mid-year, payments will cease (subject to the four-week run-on (if applicable) but the claimant will still go through the ‘renewals’ process.
 This will usually take place following the end of the tax year.
-In cases where a claim has already ended during the tax year, provided the claimant does not claim UC in the same tax year, there won’t be a renewal as such (although it is still referred to as the renewals process) but they will receive the same forms in order to finalise their claim for the period of the their claim in the tax year just ended.
-So if a claim ends in September 2023, the claimant will receive forms between April and June 2024 which ask them to confirm their income for the 2023/24 tax year so that HMRC can issue a final award notice for the period April – September 2023.
+In cases where a claim has already ended during the tax year, provided the claimant does not claim UC in the same tax year and has not been issued with a migration notice or tax credit closure notice, there won’t be a renewal as such (although it is still referred to as the renewals process) but they will receive the same forms in order to finalise their claim for the period of the their claim in the tax year just ended.

 Outside the managed move tax credit claimants can also move to UC if:

-Where a tax credit claim ends and UC is claimed in the same tax year, the normal renewals/finalisation process will not apply and the claimant will instead follow an in-year finalisation process.
-This means that after they claim UC, DWP will notify HMRC to start the in-year finalisation process.
+Where a tax credit claim ends and UC is claimed in the same tax year or they are issued with a migration notice or tax credit closure notice, the normal renewals/finalisation process will not apply for the year in which tax credits terminate and the claimant will instead follow an in-year finalisation process.
+This means that after they claim UC or pension credit or once the deadline in their migration notice or tax credits closure is reached, DWP will notify HMRC to start the in-year finalisation process.
 The claimant will receive a notice asking them to confirm their income from April to the date the tax credit claim ended and that will be finalised.
 Under the normal process outlined above, this would not happen until after the tax year ends.
+However, if they had a tax credit award which ran up to 5 April, they may be required to follow the normal process in respect of the tax year just ended, so they may receive a normal ‘renewals’ notice as well as an in-year finalisation notice at the same time.

 You can find out more information about this in our UC section.